03: Wattwil to Rapperswil

 Finally, the Via Jacobi emerges in Heid, perched at 975 meters above sea level, where a hospitable tavern extends its welcoming arms.
 A moment of absolute bliss, isn’t it?
 For the journey from Wattwil, modestly nestled at 613 meters above sea level, was marked by trials and sacrifices.

-Section 2: Downhill in the St Gallen meadows.
+Section 2: Descending into the St. Gallen meadows

 Overview of the route’s challenges: a generally easier route, mostly downhill, with few steep slopes.